Gastroenterology Fellowship Introduction

 The first two years of our curriculum is carefully designed to give each fellow the fundamental knowledge and experience necessary to provide comprehensive consultation across the breadth of gastroenterology and hepatology.
 The third year curriculum is more open-ended to allow fellows to focus on refining and expanding specific skills that they will need for their individual career paths.

-Wake Forest Baptist Health provides an ideal setting for training in gastroenterology and hepatology.
+Wake Forest Baptist Medical Center provides an ideal setting for training in gastroenterology and hepatology.
 A premier academic medical center, Wake Forest serves a four-state referral area.
 The tertiary and quaternary care provided to our patients gives our fellows first-hand experience with the complete spectrum of pathology in our subspecialty.
 At the same time, our fellows get ample experience with the bread-and-butter issues of gastroenterology and hepatology, serving as primary consultants in the setting of their continuity clinics and in the hospital.
 Our patients come from all walks of life, with complete socioeconomic, cultural, ethnic, gender, and age diversity.
 They are polite, grateful, and appreciative of the care that we provide.
 We enjoy collegial relationships with expert radiologists, pathologists, and surgeons – all essential for success in training and practicing gastroenterology and hepatology.
 Our medical center provides state-of-the-art equipment and highly-skilled endoscopy personnel to support the procedural aspects of our practice.
 Our institutional culture includes a strong commitment to research endeavors, and a robust infrastructure exists to support that academic mission.